intel-lab-lkp/linux/Documentation/core-api/xarray.rst

 Sometimes you need to protect access to the XArray with a mutex because that lock sits above another mutex in the locking hierarchy.
-That does not entitle you to use functions like __xa_erase() without taking the xa_lock; the xa_lock is used for lockdep validation and will be used for other purposes in the future.
+That does not entitle you to use functions like __xa_erase() without calling xa_enter; the XArray lock is used for lockdep validation and will be used for other purposes in the future.

 The __xa_set_mark() and __xa_clear_mark() functions are also